glapointe7/HousePrices/Analysis.md

 Before we start the exploration of the dataset, we need to write a list of questions about this dataset considering the problem we have to solve.

 * How big is the dataset?
-* Does the dataset contains `NA` or missing values?
+* Does the dataset contains 'NA' or missing values?
 Can we replace them by a value?
 Why?
 * Does the data is coherent (date with same format, no out of bound values, no misspelled words, etc.)?
 * What does the data look like and what are the relationships between features if they exist?
 * What are the measures used?